inside.ewu.edu

 2. The catalog in effect at the time the student declares a major or minor is used to determine the program requirements.

-Students who earn a BA in Social Studies Secondary from EWU should be able to do the following:
+Students who earn a BAE in Social Studies Education from EWU should be able to do the following:

 *Based on Washington State Social Studies Education “Learning Standards” and the Department of History Learning Outcomes.